-The aggregate fees billed for each of the last two fiscal years for professional services rendered by the prior principal accountant, Ferlita, Walsh & Gonzalez, P.A. for the audit of the registrant's annual financial statements and review of financial statements included in the registrant's Form 10-QSB or services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements for fiscal years ended December 31, 2008 and 2007, respectively were \$73,420 and \$47,700.
+The aggregate fees billed for each of the last two fiscal years for professional services rendered by the prior principal accountant, Ferlita, Walsh & Gonzalez, P.A. for the audit of the registrant's annual financial statements for fiscal years ended December 31, 2008 and 2007, respectively were \$0 and \$33,000.